Wnewsom96/Wnewsom96/README.md

 - 📈  Currently working as an SMB Account Manager in Big Tech (Check Point - Cybersecurity)

 - 📒 Fun fact **I am a forever student, a blessing and a curse.
-Also, I love animals, currently 1 bearded dragon, 2 leopard geckos, 4 cats, and 7 chickens!
+Also, I love animals, currently 1 bearded dragon, 2 leopard geckos, 2 species of Isopod(Rubber Ducky & Dairy Cow), 4 cats, and 6 chickens!
 I am also an avid foodie, my favorite types being Thai, Indian and Ethiopian.**

 <h3 align="left">Languages and Tools:</h3>